-Crispy and irresistible, air fryer polenta sticks are a tasty and quick snack, perfect for a savory break or as a treat to serve with an aperitif.
-Ready in a few simple steps – especially if you opt for pre-cooked polenta, practical also for croutons, canapés or fried polenta – these polenta sticks usually require deep-frying to become crispy.
-However, with the air fryer, you can achieve the same delicious result while saving time and calories and avoiding the mess and bad smell typical of frying, all in just over 15 minutes.
-If you prefer not to use pre-cooked polenta, you can prepare a firm polenta with cornmeal, letting it cool in the fridge overnight; after all, these crispy polenta sticks are also a great solution to use up any leftover polenta from other preparations!
-Quick and versatile, air fryer polenta sticks will win everyone over at the first bite.
+Crispy and irresistible, air fryer polenta sticks are a tasty and quick snack, perfect for a savory snack or as a treat to serve with an aperitif.
+Ready in a few simple steps – especially if you opt for pre-cooked polenta, also handy for crostini, canapés, or fried polenta – these polenta sticks would usually require deep frying to become crispy.
+However, with an air fryer, you can achieve the same appetizing result, saving time and calories and avoiding the mess and bad smell typical of frying, all in just over 15 minutes.
+If you prefer not to use pre-cooked polenta, you can prepare firm polenta with cornmeal, letting it cool in the fridge overnight; after all, these crispy polenta sticks are also a great way to use any leftover polenta from other recipes!
+Fast and versatile, air fryer polenta sticks will win everyone over at the first taste.

 You might also be interested in: